arviz-devs/xarray-einstats/docs/source/installation.md

 pip install "xarray-einstats[<option>] @ git+https://github.com/arviz-devs/xarray-einstats"
 ```

-in case you want to install some optional dependencies.
-After that, you
+in case you want to install some optional dependencies, you can install multiple bundles
+of optional dependencies separating them with commas.
+Thus, to install all user facing
+optional dependencies you should use `xarray-einstats[einops,numba]`

+After installation, independently of the command chosen,
-can import it with `import xarray_einstats`.
+you can import it with `import xarray_einstats`.

 :::{caution}
 Not all modules are loaded when importing the library to keep